moose-c/Hyde-Platform/README.md

 ## Structure
 In the **prototype** folder, different components of the project can be found.
 The following are currently implemented:
-1) **ncWMS**: Contain all elements neccessary for publishing the netcdf files from the HYDE project
+1) **raster-backend**: Creates an API to serve and download the netcdf files (rasters) from the HYDE project.
-2) **timeseries-backend**: Contain construction and filling of postgres database with information related to the timeseries, and an API capable of sharing this data.
+2) **timeseries-backend**: Creates an API to serve and download the txt files (timeseries per country) from the HYDE project.
-3) **timeseries-website**: Contains a website displaying a map and capable of displaying timeseries using the API from timeseries-backend.
+3) **website**: Contains a website displaying a map and capable of displaying rasters and timeseries using the API from raster-backend and timeseries-backend.

 ## Setup locally
-**Note that this is not yet complete**

-### Linux
-First, set desired password from command line as **environmental variable** using:
-`sudo apt install gedit`
-`sudo gedit /etc/environment`
-and add to the bottom of the resulting file the following line:
-`POSTGRES_PASSWORD='[postgres password]'`
-and finally reboot the system to make the password available.

-### Windows
-Set environmental variable
-`POSTGRES_PASSWORD='[postgres password]'`
-`ESRI_KEY="[esri key]"`

-### WSL
-`sudo apt install gedit`
-`sudo gedit /etc/profile.d/env_variables.sh`
-and add to the bottom of the resulting file the following line:
-`export POSTGRES_PASSWORD="[postgres password]"`
-and finally reboot the system to make the password available: from windows powershell: `wsl -- shutdown`
+1) Setup docker and docker compose
+2) Write .env file as indicated in .env-template file
+3) Alter data locations within `docker-compose.yml` in raster-backend & timeseries-backend
+4) Execute `docker compose` from any or all of the components:
+    - website is accessible at http://localhost:3000
+    - raster-backend:
+        - can be viewed in browser at http://localhost:8080/ncWMS
+        - API can be used as displayed in the folder
+    - timeseries-backend
+        - API can be used: curl http://localhost:8000/test
+        - Also as follows: curl http://localhost:8000/uopp/4/bce_1000/ce_700